 PARTNER WITH MENTOR NY

-To get started, schedule a short consultation meeting with Brenda Jimenez, CEO, to learn about ways that your program can partner with MENTOR New York to utilize the Racial Justice Framework.
+To get started, schedule a short consultation meeting with Brenda Jimenez, CEO, to learn about ways that your program can partner with MENTOR New York to utilize the Racial Equity Framework.

 FULFILLING OUR COMMITMENT

 A core piece of this Racial Justice Framework is MENTOR New York's promise to evaluate its own systems and practices to create a more inclusive and equitable organization with DEI at the center.
 We are committed to elevating four action pillars within our work: